 I have created a printable Holiday Holiday Budget Tracker that you can download for free.
 You can get the printable here, the only catch… I ask that you sign up for my daily e-newsletter.
 If you are already a subscriber, please sign up again to get access to the link to the printable budget page.
 Then be sure to put it all on paper!

 Another way to stick to that budget is to cut spending on certain items during the holiday season.
-Maybe for the certain amount of time you can make you own coffee instead of hitting the pricey coffee shop, or decide to cut a subscription service for a few months.
-These penny pinching options may be just the way to boost your Christmas funds and you might decide you don’t need them anyway for additional savings all year long.
+Maybe for a certain amount of time you can make your own coffee instead of hitting the pricey coffee shop, or decide to cut a subscription service for a few months.
+These penny-pinching options may be just the way to boost your Christmas funds and you might decide you don’t need them anyway for additional savings all year long.
 See more ideas for 10 spending habits to cut out of your budget to save more.

 Another way to find some extra cash during the holidays is to use your Ibotta earnings toward gift cards to use on gift buying.
 I have heard from many Mission to Save readers over the years that they use the grocery savings from Ibotta and turn it into a holiday savings account.
 I love that idea.

-What other ways will you stay in budget this holiday season?
+What other ways will you stay within budget this holiday season?